GetTraveling.com

 Bay BiscayneLake WorthTavern observation (round-end)

 1941 In January 1941, in response to overwhelming demand, the Champion was doubled in size to 14 cars.
-The streamliner again received new equipment in the winter of 1949-50, which it operated until Amtrak in 1971.
+The streamliner again received new equipment in the winter of 1949-50.
+The Champion operated until 1979 when nationwide cuts to Amtrak took place.

 1953 The east coast of Florida was well-served by the F.E.C. in the winter of 1953-54.
 The 10 trains each way on most days included five streamliners, three conventional through trains and two locals, as detailed in these extracts from the F.E.C. timetable, December 1953: